NBCUAS/dcos-spark-thrift-server/README.md

 docker run --rm -ti --net=host --entrypoint=./beeline.sh sutoiku/beeline:hive-1.2.0 -u jdbc:hive2://spark-thriftserver.marathon.mesos:9000/default
 ```

-Please note that we are running in non-secure mode, and so when prompted simply enter the username on your machine and a blank password.
+**NOTE**: We are running in non-secure mode, and so when prompted simply enter the username on your machine and a blank password.